 We provide solutions for a variaty of industries, using different applications, accustomed to your specific needs.

 In the aerospace sector, additive manufacturing can reduce weight, improve part performance and remove design and production constraints.
-The Fabrics 2.0 can be used for various micro applications such as, pressure sensors, in-cabin flow, temperature and humidity sensors, accelerometers and advanced micro devices.
+The Fabrica 2.0 can be used for various micro applications such as, pressure sensors, in-cabin flow, temperature and humidity sensors, accelerometers and advanced micro devices.

 Micro parts made by additive manufacturing takes a major part of the new autonomous and electrical car industry.
 Whereas today, each vehicle has around 60 to 100 sensors on board - recent electrical cars can reach as many as 200 per vehicle.
 The Fabrica 2.0 can be used for numerous micro applications, in-cabin elements, and all type of sensors.